Lesson 1.14: Defining Evaluation Order

 place.
 In other words, if we wrote syntax Exp ::= Exp "+" Exp [strict]

-instead of syntax Exp ::= Exp "+" Exp [seqstrict]
+instead of syntax Exp ::= Exp "+" Exp [seqstrict], it would generate the

-following two contexts instead of the ones found in LESSON-14-B
+following two contexts instead of the ones found in LESSON-14-B:

 context <k> _:Exp + HOLE:Exp ...</k>